numaproj/numaflow/docs/specifications/autoscaling.md

 ## UDF and Sink Vertices

-Pending messages of a UDF or Sink vertex does not represent the real number because of the restrained writing caused by back pressure, so we use a different model to achieve autoscaling for them.
+Pending messages of a UDF or Sink vertex do not always represent the real number because of the restrained writing caused by back pressure, so we use different strategies.
+When the number of pending messages does not hit the `targetAvailableBufferLength`, same model as source vertex autoscaling is used, otherwise we use a different model described below to achieve autoscaling for them.

 For each of the vertices, we calculate the available buffer length, and consider it is contributed by all the replicas, so that we can get each replica's